 - What is the Level 3 Lounge?

-Our Level 3 Lounge is a relaxed and informal lounge which offers an intimate experience of music and comedy and a welcoming bar.
-Please check out our Level 3 listings on the website and brochure.
+Our Level 3 Lounge is a relaxed and informal lounge that offers an intimate experience of music and comedy and a welcoming bar.

 - Are cameras/recording equipment allowed in St David’s Hall?

-Generally, the making of recordings and photography, with or without flash, is strictly forbidden.
-However, there may be certain shows/concerts where they may be allowed.
-On occasions, this may be permitted.
+Unfortunately, the making of recordings and photography, with or without flash, is strictly forbidden.

 - Can I get up and dance?